~For Advertorial --- PT Inco: Sunday, Sept. 4, 2008

 to empower locals continue, PT Inco is also committed to

-can be enjoyed by future generations.
+can also be enjoyed by the future generation.

-Although its contract of work (COW) will run through 2025, PT
+Although its contract of work (CoW) will run through 2025, PT

 Inco has started with its ex-mining land reclamation projects to